Topic Four

 Create small groups of 3-4 people and begin by asking students to describe an experience as an educator, student, or parent where they believe “inclusion did not work”.
 Ask students to discuss the following questions:

-- Thinking of the examples that your group has generated, do you think that Universal Design for Learning, or differentiated approaches could have helped in this situation?
+2. Thinking of the examples that your group has generated, do you think that Universal Design for Learning, routines-based approaches or differentiated approaches could have helped in this situation?

-- Thinking of your example, what characteristics of the environment, the children/students, and the educators do you think may be barriers to full participation?
+3. Thinking of your example, what characteristics of the environment and relationships do you think may be barriers to full participation?